 Digital story telling

 We all tell stories in our teaching and learning.
 Among other uses, stories help us share first-hand experiences, bridge theory to reality and help learners to apply their learning.
-Digital Storytelling is a strategy used to capture a story with audio and visual elements so that it can be added to a D2L course and be reused as part of a course on an ongoing basis.
+Digital Storytelling is a strategy used to capture a story with audio and visual elements so that it can be added to an online course and be reused as part of a course on an ongoing basis.
 Think of a digital story as a first-person 2 minute video.

 LOR (Learning Object Repository)

-Sitting above the course level in D2L is a digital library of course content called the Learning Repository (LOR).
+Sitting above the course level in the Learning Hub is a digital library of course content called the Learning Repository (LOR).
 The LOR is a great way to share content across courses that enable the author to control updates.
 Any instructor can publish to the LOR and, in doing so, control who can access their content and how it can be used.
 The LOR can also be a searchable repository of content and digital resources for program areas.